GhumanNavneet/Azure-PostgreSQL-DMS-Lab/Module 2: Migrate PostgreSQL to Azure Database for PostgreSQL online using DMS.md

   ```
 Run the drop foreign key (which is the second column) in the query result.

-5. Triggers in the data (insert or update triggers) will enforce data integrity in the target ahead of the replicated data from the source.
+7. Triggers in the data (insert or update triggers) will enforce data integrity in the target ahead of the replicated data from the source.
 It is recommended that you disable triggers in all the tables at the target during migration and then re-enable the triggers after migration is complete.

 To disable triggers in target database, use the following command:
 ```
 select concat ('alter table ', event_object_table, ' disable trigger ', trigger_name)
 from information_schema.triggers;
 ```
-6. If there are ENUM data type in any tables, it is recommended that you temporarily update it to a ‘character varying’ datatype in the target table.
+8. If there are ENUM data type in any tables, it is recommended that you temporarily update it to a ‘character varying’ datatype in the target table.
 After data replication is done, revert the datatype to ENUM.

-## Provisioning an instance of DMS using the CLI
+## 1.2: Provisioning an instance of DMS using the CLI
 1. Install the dms sync extension:

-* Sign in to Azure by running the following command:
+* Sign in to **Azure** by running the following command:
 ```
 az login
 ```
 * When prompted, open a web browser and enter a code to authenticate your device.
 Follow the instructions as listed.
-* Add the dms extension:
+* Add the **dms** extension:

 ** To list the available extensions, run the following command:
 ```